totalgood/object_detector_app/README.md

 ### Agent-Chloe Experiment Configuration Discussion

-- Should be configured on dashboard.
+* Should be configured on dashboard.
-- Response to explorer should have a delay, whether they come from Chloe or the AI.
+* Responses to the explorer should have a similar delay, whether they come from Chloe or the AI.
 The explorer should not be able to distinguish between human and machine.
-- Want to design intentional fallback from the AI to the Human agent.
-Thus, we need two buttons: the random send (either AI or Human), and a **SEND!** that forcibly sends the human response over the AI.
+* Want to design intentional fallback from the AI to the Human agent.
+Thus, we need two buttons:

-## Notes

-- ~~OpenCV 3.1 might crash on OSX after a while, so that's why I had to switch to version 3.0.
-See open issue and solution [here](https://github.com/opencv/opencv/issues/5874).~~
-- Moving the `.read()` part of the video stream in a multiple child processes did not work.
-However, it was possible to move it to a separate thread.
+1. the random send (either AI or Human)
+2. **SEND!** that forcibly sends the human response over the AI.

 ## Copyright